Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

 MVP definition
 --------------

+- Overview

-The TLS 1.3 MVP implements only the client side of the protocol.
+  - The TLS 1.3 MVP implements only the client side of the protocol.

+  - The TLS 1.3 MVP supports ECDHE key establishment.

+  - The TLS 1.3 MVP does not support DHE key establishment.

+  - The TLS 1.3 MVP does not support pre-shared keys, including any form of session resumption.
+This implies that it does not support sending early data (0-RTT data).

+  - The TLS 1.3 MVP supports the authentication of the server by the client but does not support authentication of the client by the server.
+In terms of TLS 1.3 authentication messages, this means that the TLS 1.3 MVP supports the processing of the Certificate and CertificateVerify messages but not of the CertificateRequest message.

+  - The TLS 1.3 MVP does not support the handling of server HelloRetryRequest message.
+In practice, this means that the handshake will fail if the MVP does not provide in its ClientHello the shared secret associated to the group selected by the server for key establishement.
+For more information, see the comment associated to the `key_share` extension below.

-The TLS 1.3 MVP does not support the handling of server HelloRetryRequest and CertificateRequest messages.
-If it receives one of those messages, it aborts the handshake with an handshake_failure closure alert and the `mbedtls_ssl_handshake()` returns in error with the `MBEDTLS_ERR_SSL_HANDSHAKE_FAILURE` error code.
+  - If the TLS 1.3 MVP receives a HelloRetryRequest or a CertificateRequest message, it aborts the handshake with an handshake_failure closure alert and the `mbedtls_ssl_handshake()` returns in error with the `MBEDTLS_ERR_SSL_HANDSHAKE_FAILURE` error code.

 - Supported cipher suites: depends on the library configuration.
 Potentially all of them: